 In 2015, Premium subscriptions accounted for 18% of LinkedIn’s revenue.

-LinkedIn Learning is powered by Lynda.com, an e-learning platform which LinkedIn acquired for $1.5 billion in 2015.
+LinkedIn Learning is powered by Lynda.com, an e-learning platform that LinkedIn acquired for $1.5 billion in 2015.
 Instead of targeting individuals, LinkedIn learning is targeted at organizations looking to upskill their employees.

 In its 2015 annual report, LinkedIn had reported that Learning and development accounted for 4% of its total revenue.